Flag of Australia: 1901 Federal Flag Design Competition

 On 3 September 1901, the new Australian flag flew for the first time from the dome of the Royal Exhibition Building in Melbourne.
-The names of the joint winners of the design competition were announced by Hersey, Countess of Hopetoun (the wife of the Governor-General, the 7th Earl of Hopetoun) and she unfurled the flag for the first time.
+The names of the joint winners of the design competition were announced by Hersey, Countess of Hopetoun (the wife of the governor-general, the 7th Earl of Hopetoun) and she unfurled the flag for the first time.
 Since 1996 this date has been officially known as Australian National Flag Day.

 The competition-winning designs were submitted to the British Colonial Secretary in 1902.
-Prime Minister Edmund Barton announced in the Commonwealth Gazette that King Edward VII had officially approved the design as the flag of Australia on 11 February 1903.
-The published version made all the stars in the Southern Cross seven-pointed apart from the smallest, and is the same as the current design except the six-pointed Commonwealth Star.
+Prime minister Edmund Barton announced in the Commonwealth Gazette that King Edward VII had officially approved the design as the flag of Australia on 11 February 1903.
+The published version made all the stars in the Southern Cross seven-pointed and of equal size apart from the smallest—and is the same as the current design except for the six-pointed Commonwealth Star.
+The flag was last altered in 1908 to its current form when a seventh point was added to the Commonwealth Star; this seventh point has come to represent all territories and any future states of Australia.

 Blue versus red ensign

-In the decades following federation the red ensign was also the preeminent flag in use by private citizens on land.
-This was largely due to the Commonwealth government, assisted by flag suppliers, discouraging use of the blue ensign, now known as the Australian National Flag, by the general public.
-Both the blue and red versions were used by armed forces during the First and Second World Wars.
+In the decades following federation the red ensign was the pre-eminent flag in use by private citizens on land.
+This was largely due to the Commonwealth Government, assisted by flag suppliers, discouraging the use of the blue ensign by the general public.
+Both the blue and red versions were used by armed forces during the First and Second World Wars (see: Flags of the Australian Defence Force).
 A colourised version of a photograph held by the Australian War Memorial of the Armistice Day celebrations in Sydney's Martin Place, 11 November 1918, reveals both ensigns being displayed by the assembled crowd.
-Illustrations and photos of the opening of Australia's provisional Parliament House in 1927 show Australian Ensigns flown alongside Union Flags.
+Illustrations and photos of the opening of Australia's provisional Parliament House in 1927 show Australian Ensigns flown alongside Union Jacks.
 However, sources disagree on the colours of the Australian flags, leaving open the possibility that either ensign or both were used.

-A memo from the Prime Minister's Department dated 6 March 1939 states that: "the Red Ensign is the flag to be flown by the public generally" and the federal government policy was "The flying of the Commonwealth Blue Ensign is reserved for Commonwealth Government use but there is no reservation in the case of the Commonwealth Merchant Flag, or Red Ensign".
+A 1934 issue of National Geographic covering the flags of the world and containing coloured illustrations describes the red ensign as "Australia – Merchant" and omits the blue ensign altogether.
+A memo from the Prime Minister's Department dated 6 March 1939 states that "the Red Ensign is the flag to be flown by the public generally" and the federal government policy was "The flying of the Commonwealth Blue Ensign is reserved for Commonwealth Government use but there is no reservation in the case of the Commonwealth Merchant Flag, or Red Ensign."